josephclaytonhansen/blender-addons/docs/shading-rig-troubleshooting.md

 [<img src="../img/sr/touch-this.png" width="100%"/>](img/sr/touch-this.png)
 [<img src="../img/sr/touch-this2.png" width="100%"/>](img/sr/touch-this2.png)

 You can change, modify, rename, or do whatever with the **You Can Touch This** nodes.
 You cannot in any way alter the red **Do not touch this!** node after it.
 Don't look at it.
 Don't think about it.
-Purge it entirely from your mind and memory.
+Expunge it entirely from your mind and memory.
 If you modify one of these forbidden nodes or any of the nodes in between the two forbidden nodes, *you will break everything permanently.* The only way to fix this is to manually remove these nodes, delete the Effect, and recreate it.

 One last time, just for safety: **don't touch anything between and including red Do Not Touch This! nodes!!**